DataDog/hiring-engineers/answers.md

 * I installed the DD Tracing Library according to https://docs.datadoghq.com/tracing/setup/python/
 * I enabled apm traces for the DD agent in datadog.yaml
 * I decided to use the ddtrace-run option in order not to have to change an existing application code (which could be a scenario for a customer, e.g. because of compliance).
-* I started application using:
+* I started the sample application using:
 ```
 ddtrace-run python sampleapp.py
 ```